Secrets of the Scrub...

 Roll your cursor over the photograph of the red shouldered hawk to see another animal.

 Every organism plays a vital role in the health of the Smith Preserve.
 Plants use water, carbon dioxide and soil nutrients to create food for the animals.
 Lichens help clean the air by removing air pollutants.
 Insects pollinate the flowers and provide nutrients for predators.
-Birds and mammals distribute plant seeds, keep populations of other organisms in check (eg. the red-shouldered hawk shown at right), and are food for predators.
+Birds and mammals distribute plant seeds, keep populations of other organisms in check (eg. the red-shouldered hawk shown above ), and are food for predators.
 Scavengers remove excreted wastes and dead organisms.
 Microorganisms and fungi decompose organic matter and release nutrients.
 Burrowing insects, reptiles, and mammals mix these nutrients into the soil.
-Removing any group of organisms from the Smith Preserve would be detrimental the balance that exists.
+Removing any group of organisms from the Smith Preserve would be detrimental to the balance that exists.

-Monitoring Details: The more than 70 gopher tortoises living in the Smith Preserve are only one of the hundreds of species being monitored and protected by the Science Division at the Conservancy of Southwest Florida.
+Monitoring Details: The more than ~50 gopher tortoises living in the Smith Preserve are only one of the hundreds of species being monitored and protected by the Science Division at the Conservancy of Southwest Florida.
 One of the functions of the Conservancy Science Division is to inventory the species of organisms that live in the Smith Preserve.

 Roll your cursor over the photograph above for another scene.